 The apparition of Bishop Hepburn has been reported here as have appearances from Alexander Stewart, otherwise known as the ‘Wolf of Badenoch.’
 Perhaps the spectre of a lion is one of the more bizarre sightings.
 In 2011, The Northern Scot, the local rag based in Elgin reported an encounter with the spirit of a lion.
 One of the group was left with scratches and bruises after allegedly having been mauled by the ghost.
 It appears that the lion was once kept as an exotic pet by one of the Bishops.
 A lion’s paw print has been reported on the Palace grounds.
 One can only imagine the conditions that the poor beast was forced to endure during its mortal existence!

 Bishop Patrick Hepburn was the last Catholic Bishop to be based at Spynie.
 It is said that he studied the Black Arts and used his powers to summon demons and evil spirits to do his bidding.
-However, this was the time of the Reformation when extreme accusations were made to blacken people of the Catholic faith.
+However, this was the time of the Reformation when extreme accusations were made to blacken people of the Catholic faith and when the Scottish Witch Trials began.
 That said, there is ample evidence that he lived a lavish lifestyle and was a constant womaniser who fathered at least thirteen illegitimate children.
 As a result, he was deprived of his ecclesiastical titles for the last two years of his life, although he refused to give up residence at Spynie.
 After his death, it seems that the Bishop’s ghost has been quite reluctant to leave Spynie as well.